Sensory gardens funding for people with disabilities in Offaly announced

 Deputy Barry Cowen has welcomed funding for sensory gardens

-FUNDING of €20,000 to develop sensory gardens for people with disabilities in Offaly has been welcomed by Fianna Fáil TD for Laois-Offaly, Barry Cowen.
+FUNDING of €20,000 to develop sensory gardens for people with disabilities in Offaly has been announced.

+The Rehab Group located in Millbrook House, Crinkle, Birr are one of 65 successful applicants and will receive €20,000.

 Applications for funding were open to organisations providing services and supports to children and/or adults with disabilities, which are funded by the HSE through a Section 38 or Section 39 Service Arrangement.